 2. Environmental, Social and Governance Ethics

-Unlike, Socially Responsible Investing Ethic; Environmental, Social, and Governance Ethic consider in their decision-making how environment, social, and governance uncertainties and opportunities can cause material effects on a firm’s performance.
+Unlike, Socially Responsible Investing Ethic; Environmental, Social, and Governance Ethic consider in their decision-making how environment, social, and governance risks and opportunities can cause material effects on a firm’s performance.
 They can invest in sustainability while maintaining the same level of returns as they would with a standard approach.

-3. Effect Ethics
+3. Impact Ethics

 Effect Ethics place equal importance on ethics performance.
-Hence, they firmly look at creating ethical changes supporting firms that provide certain investments and facilities.
+Hence, they firmly look at creating ethical changes supporting firms that provide certain investments and services.
 Effect Ethics are suitable for investors who are socially responsible but also want good returns.

 4. Faith-based Ethics